azsdk/azsdk-docs/02-Secure-Development/Readme.md

 - SubscriptionId – Subscription ID is the identifier of your Azure subscription.
 - GeneratePDF - This accepts either 'None', 'Portrait' or 'Landscape' as inputs.

-If you execute SVTs using above command, a new pdf file with name 'SecurityReport' will get generated in the root output logs folder.
+If you execute SVTs using above command, a new PDF file with name 'SecurityReport' will get generated in the root output logs folder.

 The PDF report consists of following sections:
 - *Basic Details* - It consists of basic details like subscription id, name, AzSDK Version, Date of generation, user, command executed etc.